Banstead Prep School, Banstead

 There’s also a strong co-curricular club offering a vast choice of clubs including fencing, cookery, animation club, chess, STEM activities, cricket, Lego club, Mandarin and music among others.

-Reception to Year 2 is £3,500 a term and Year 3 to Year 6 is £4,500 per term.
+Reception to Year 2 is £3,640 a term and Year 3 to Year 6 is £4,680 per term.
 There is an additional cost for breakfast and after-school club, as well as the holiday clubs.
-Nursery fees depend on age and the number of sessions, but the termly charge for five full days for the two year olds is £3,340 and £2,308 for 3 and 4 year olds.
-A limited number of bursary awards are available to pupils entering the school at Year 3.
+Nursery fees depend on age and the number of sessions, but the termly charge for five full days for the two year olds is £3,440 and £2,518 for 3 and 4 year olds.

 WORD ON THE GROUND

 Whilst things have now moved on, as you’d expect, some parents with children at Greenacre School, Bramley School and Priory Prep schools were upset when they were told of the closures, and United Learning came under a bit of flack at the time.
 But, parents are now happy with Banstead Prep for it’s happy, welcoming and approachable atmosphere.
 They’re also attracted by the buzz and energy about the school and value the balance of broad curriculum with academic achievement.

 THE MUDDY VERDICT